zachpino/comm-workshop-s18/README.md

 	> Homework: Visualize a self-selected dataset in a set of charts that *look good*

-- Week 05 · Accessing the Census API with Specificity from the Terminal
+- Week 05 · Accessing the Census API with Specificity in D3
 	> Classtime: Access data based on lon-lat coordinates, geocoded regions, and statistics basics

 	> Homework: Draw line, bar, and radial chart with assigned dataset